 Splendid attractions, ongoing events, carefully preserved traditions and of course – the spirit of some of the world’s best artists including Mozart, Beethoven, and Strauss.
 From the gothic St. Stephen’s Cathedral to the Musseumquartier to the Haus der Musik – you’ll be visiting a lot of places in 3 days in Vienna.

-How to spend 3 days in Vienna things to do and see
+What to do in Vienna in 3 days, things to do and see

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.